The following sections will get you started with OR-Tools for Python:

 - Network flows

-As you learned in the previous section, a linear optimization problem is one in which the objective function and the constraints linear expressions in the variables.
+As you learned in the previous section, a linear optimization problem is one in which the objective function and the constraints are linear expressions in the variables.
 The primary solver in OR-Tools for this type of problem is the linear optimization solver, which is actually a wrapper for several different libraries for linear and mixed-integer optimization, including third-party libraries.

 Constraint optimization, or constraint programming (CP), identifies feasible solutions out of a very large set of candidates, where the problem can be modeled in terms of arbitrary constraints.
 CP is based on feasibility (finding a feasible solution) rather than optimization (finding an optimal solution) and focuses on the constraints and variables rather than the objective function.
 However, CP can be used to solve optimization problems, simply by comparing the values of the objective function for all feasible solutions.